noodlecollie/wzl-devlogs/pocket-pc.md

 I created a simple test program on my Ubuntu system using the Debian-based CEGCC compilers, but oddly was unable to FTP to (or even ping) the devices from that system, even though they were definitely on the local WiFi network and had internet access, so couldn't test it.
 I don't know whether this is because Windows has some compatibility-mode networking layer that Pocket PC devices use but Ubuntu doesn't?

 For better ease of testing, I installed the compilers on a virtual machine within Windows instead, so that I could get FTP access.

-You could probably get the compilers to work within the Linux Subsystem for Windows, but I haven't tried that yet.
+*EDIT: Turns out FTP isn't always reliable on Windows either...
+I'm starting to suspect it's the WiFi connection to the device that's the problem, given it's using 2007-era WiFi protocols and drivers.*

 The following sections document the steps required to get the compilers to work.